tridactyl/tridactyl/readme.md

     - quakelight
     - midnight (authored by @karizma)

-    Tridactyl can also load themes from disk, which would let you use one of the themes authored by @bezmi ([bezmi/base16-tridactyl](https://github.com/bezmi/base16-tridactyl)), see `:help colors` for more information.
+    Tridactyl can also load themes from disk or URL, which would let you use one of the themes authored by @bezmi ([bezmi/base16-tridactyl](https://github.com/bezmi/base16-tridactyl)).
+See `:help colors` for more information.

 -   How to remap keybindings? or How can I bind keys using the control/alt key modifiers (eg: `ctrl+^`)?